Website-Icon DED9

 }

-1- Arrays have a fixed size but the size varies in ArrayLists.
-Because the array size is constant, memory is allocated to the array type variable at the time of its declaration and definition.
+1- Arrays have a fixed size, but the size varies in ArrayLists.
+Because the array size is constant, memory is allocated to the array type variable at its declaration and definition.

-On the other hand, if the data size is not known, the array for more data leads to an index error outside the array size range, and the less data is wasted storage space.
+On the other hand, if the data size is unknown, the array for more data leads to an index error outside the array size range, and less data is wasted storage space.

-2- Adding or removing elements from ArrayList is much easier than array.
+2- Adding or removing elements from an ArrayList is much easier than from an array.

-3- Array can be multidimensional but ArrayList can only have one dimension.
+3- An Array can be multidimensional, but an ArrayList can only have one dimension.

 Consider the following code snippet: